royborgen/SecretSanta/README.md

 ## Logging
 There is an option to log to file.
 By default the script logs to santas.log in the same folder as the script is located.
 Logging can be disabled by setting **createlogfile = no** in **secretsanta.conf**.
-Name and location of the configuration file can be changed by changing the values of logfile in secretsanta.conf
+Name and location of the configuration file can be changed by changing the values of **logfile** in **secretsanta.conf**

 ## Example of script output
-Which Santa gets what child is cencored in the output.
+When running the script each Stantas child is cencored in the output.
 ```
 Sending mail...
 John <john@ourfamilydomain.com> --> **********